 This is one of the most popular formats for blog posts, and for good reason.
-People love to get solid, actionable information, and list posts are one of the best ways to do this.
-For instance, ’15 Content Ideas That Your Followers Will Love to Share’ J
+People love to get solid, actionable information.
+List posts are one of the best ways to do this.
+For instance, this post is a great example! 😉

-Conducting surveys is not only useful for helping to inform your business decisions, it’s a great way to generate content for your blog.
-Ask your readers or social media followers to weigh in on a topic, and then provide the results via a blog post.
+Conducting surveys is useful for helping to inform your business decisions.
+It's also a great way to generate content for your blog.
+Ask your readers or social media followers to weigh in on a topic.
+Then, provide the results via a blog post.
 Create a few charts and/or graphs to display the results, and you’ve got a winning post!

 A checklist post is simply a very practical, actionable blog post with checkboxes your readers can fill in.
 Some examples of checklist posts could be ’20 Items to Buy the Next Time You’re at the Grocery Store’ or ‘A Step-by-Step Guide to Promoting Your Blog Post’.
-Adding checkboxes isn’t difficult, and it can give readers a bit of an extra push to complete the tasks you’ve laid out in your post.
+Adding checkboxes isn’t difficult.
+Plus, it gives readers a bit of an extra push to complete the tasks you’ve laid out in your post.

 Whether it’s fun and light-hearted, or longer and more involved, a quiz can be a helpful and entertaining piece of content that people love to share.